 In the channel settings of some sensors I have the option to select a value mode.
 What are the differences between these three modes?

 Value Mode in channel settings

-PRTG offers a special channel setting for sensor channels that show absolute values (so this setting is not available for traffic channels, for example).
+PRTG has a special channel setting for sensor channels that show absolute values (so this setting is not available for traffic channels, for example).
 The section Value Mode in these channel settings provides three options to display values in historic graphs and tables:

 - Average: Shows average values in historic graphs and tables.
 The average is calculated over all measurements in a specific table or graph time span.

 - Minimum: Shows minimum values in historic graphs and tables.
 The minimum is the lowest monitored value in a specific table or graph time span.

 - Maximum: Shows maximum values in historic graphs and tables.
 The maximum is the highest monitored value in a specific table or graph time span.

 Single table and graph time spans depend on the selected historic data interval.
 The default historic tables and graphs are:

 - Live Data: Shows values of each scanning interval as defined in the sensor settings.

 - 2 Days: Shows values in 5-minute intervals.

 - 30 Days: Shows values in 1-hour intervals.

 - 365 Days: Shows values in 1-day intervals.

-The following table illustrates which value will be displayed in the graph at each calculation point or in the first line of a sensor's historic data table for each option:
+The following table illustrates which value is displayed in the graph at each calculation point or in the first line of a sensor's historic data table for each option: